 - The 'spread' property of Keyframes allows for organic, natural, and random effects

-- Particle objets in system memory completely managed by Pools
+- Particle objets are recycled in system memory automatically managed by Pools

 Renderers